cass1331/staar_lab_aggression/README.md

 - Control number of total frames/time from GUI
 - Run with PulsePal connected to check that it actually works

+## Things that are definitely working
+- Controlling pulses with GUI and running and recording pulses working perfectly with a dummy object
+- Controlling the camera also works with a dummy object.
+However I need to check if it will actually log camera timestamps

+## Issues
+- I need to thread the pulse pal triggers/boxes separately so they can run in parallel instead of freezing the other one for 10 seconds
+- I need to configure the stop button to actually stop the trials on demand.
+(X-ing out of the GUI also breaks the for loop and causes the txt files to save, but buttons would be nice to control each camera/box independently.)

-## Small notes
+## Small notes, dependencies
 - Install PySpin first.
-This is tricky because there's a PyPi called *pyspin* which is not the right package.
-PySpin actually comes preinstalled with Spinnaker IIRC and you have to install the correct one for your computer with pip from wheels.
+This is tricky because there's a PyPi package online called *pyspin* which is not the right package.
+PySpin actually comes preinstalled with Spinnaker SDK IIRC and you have to install the correct one for your computer with pip from wheels.
--
+- Also requires pyserial (installed w Conda or pip)

 ## Big Note!

 Apparently, only one 'application' can control the camera at once.
-To have the script retrieve the camera timestamps, configure the camera settings in SpinView, close SpinView, and then run the script (run_red_blue_pulse_timed.py), which will take care of everything, including image acquistion.
+To have the script retrieve the camera timestamps, configure the camera settings in SpinView, close SpinView, and then run the script (run_red_blue_pulse_timed.py), which will take care of everything, including image acquistion, with some very barebones GUIs.